distribworks/dkron/docs/docs/api.md

 # REST API

-You can communicate with Dcron using a RESTful JSON API over HTTP.
-Dcron nodes usually listen on port 8080 for API requests.
-All examples in this section assume that you've found a running leader at dcron-node:8080.
+You can communicate with dkron using a RESTful JSON API over HTTP. dkron nodes usually listen on port 8080 for API requests.
+All examples in this section assume that you've found a running leader at dkron-node:8080.

-Dcron implements a RESTful JSON API over HTTP to communicate with software clients.
-Dcron listens in port 8080 by default.
+dkron implements a RESTful JSON API over HTTP to communicate with software clients. dkron listens in port 8080 by default.
 All examples in this section assume that you're using the default port.

 [Leaders](#leaders)

 ## Leaders

-When you have multiple Dcron nodes in server mode running, only one of them will be elected as the leader.
-In Dcron you can talk to any node running in server mode all of them could handle your request but only the leader will actually run the scheduler.
+When you have multiple dkron nodes in server mode running, only one of them will be elected as the leader.
+In dkron you can talk to any node running in server mode all of them could handle your request but only the leader will actually run the scheduler.

 ## Index

 - Endpoint: `/`
 - Method: `GET`
-- Example: `curl -XGET dcron-node:8080`
+- Example: `curl -XGET dkron-node:8080`

 Returns info about the agent queried.